 Many businesses now require all written communication to be in English.
 Not just emails, but complex reports, legal documents and website content.
-This can be stressful and extremely time consuming if you are unsure of grammar and sentence structure or lack the necessary specialist vocabulary needed for financial reports or legal contracts, for example.
+This can be stressful and extremely time consuming if you are unsure of grammar and sentence structure, or lack the necessary specialist vocabulary needed for financial reports or legal contracts.
 Websites and advertising are often the first contact a potential client has with you, so making the right impression is a must.

-If Business Writing is included in a general English course, the number of sessions needed will be determined by the type of writing activities the student undertakes, and their current level.
+If business writing is included in a general English course, the number of sessions needed will be determined by the type of writing activities you carry out, and your current language level.

-If improving your written English is your main concern, consider taking a one- or two-day Writing Workshop.
-A typical programme will include the following.
-However, a tailor-made programme is also possible, with the focus on one or more of the following:
+If improving your written English is your main concern, consider taking a one- or two-day writing workshop, or specific short writing course.
+A typical programme will include the following: